s21sm/5G-UE-SecurityTesting/README.md

 For the automation process, connect the Android device to the PC using a USB connection and ensure that the phone is recognized as a connected device.
 This [tutorial](https://www.youtube.com/watch?v=GERlhgCcoBc) might be helpful.

-The program assumes Open5gs, srsRAN, NAS test case folder, and RRC test case folder are in the same directory.
+The program assumes Open5gs, srsRAN, and NAS test case folder are in the same directory.
 In case of a different directory kindly change the path.
 For example:

 1. For testcase directory: test_directory = `./path/to/testcase/directory` e.g., `test_directory = "./Test_nas"`
 2. For srsRAN:  srsran_command = "sudo", "-S", **"./srsRAN/build/srsenb/src/srsenb"**, **"configFiles/enb.conf"** [change the bold part]
 3. For open5gs: open5gs_command = "sudo", "-S", **"./open5gs/build/tests/app/5gc"**, "-n", **"./Test_nas/" + file_name + ".json"** [change the bold part]

-In this repository we provide sample testcases for NAS and RRC.
+In this repository we provide sample testcases for NAS.
 The parameters and names are selected according to our definitions in the modified messages in the files: nas-path.c (Open5GS) and rrc_nr_ue.cc (srsRAN).

 ### Options

-The type of test case needs to be specified with -t flag, followed by an option either nas or rrc.
-For example `sudo python3 handler.py -t rrc`
+The type of test case needs to be specified with -t flag, for example `sudo python3 handler.py -t nas`

 ### Execution